Symmetries and stabilization for sheaves of vanishing cycles: Background on perverse sheaves

 The generator of $\Z=\pi_1(\C^*)$ on $\widetilde{\C^*}$ induces a deck transformation $\de_{\smash{\C^*}}:\widetilde{\C^*}\ra \widetilde{\C^*}$ which lifts to a deck transformation $\de_{\smash{X^*}}:\widetilde{X^*}\ra\widetilde{X^*}$ with $p\ci\de_{\smash{X^*}}=p$ and $\ti f\ci\de_{\smash{X^*}}= \de_{\smash{\C^*}}\ci\ti f$.
 As in \cite[p.~103, p.~105]{Dimc}, we can use $\de_{\smash{X^*}}$ to define natural transformations $M_{X,f}:\psi^p_f\Ra\psi^p_f$ and $M_{X,f}:\phi^p_f\Ra\phi^p_f$, called {\it monodromy}. \end{dfn}

 Alternative definitions of $\psi_f,\phi_f$ in terms of specialization and microlocalization functors are given by Kashiwara and Schapira \cite[Prop.~8.6.3]{KaSc1}.
 Here are some properties of nearby and vanishing cycles.
 Parts (i),(ii) can be found in Dimca \cite[Th.~5.2.21 \& Prop.~4.2.11]{Dimc}.
-Part (iv) is proved by Massey \cite{Mass3}.
+Part (iv) is proved by Massey \cite{Mass3}; compare also Proposition \ref{smAprop1} in the Appendix.

 \begin{thm}{\bf(i)} If\/ $X$ is a $\C$-scheme and\/ $f:X\ra\C$ is regular, then\/ $\psi_f^p,\phi_f^p:D^b_c(X)\ra D^b_c(X_0)$ both map\/~$\Perv(X)\ra\Perv(X_0)$.

 {\bf(ii)} Let\/ $\Phi:X\ra Y$ be a proper morphism of\/ $\C$-schemes, and\/ $g:Y\ra\C$ be regular.
 Write $f=g\ci\Phi:X\ra\C,$ $X_0=f^{-1}(0)\subseteq X,$ $Y_0=g^{-1}(0)\subseteq Y,$ and\/ $\Phi_0=\Phi\vert_{X_0}:X_0\ra Y_0$.
 Then we have natural isomorphisms \e R(\Phi_0)_*\ci\psi^p_f\cong \psi^p_g\ci R\Phi_*\quad\text{and\/}\quad R(\Phi_0)_*\ci\phi^p_f\cong \phi^p_g\ci R\Phi_*. \e Note too that\/ $R\Phi_*\cong R\Phi_!$ and\/ $R(\Phi_0)_*\cong R(\Phi_0)_!,$ as $\Phi,\Phi_0$ are proper.